EmmaXZhang/MemoryGame/README.md

 ## Getting Started

-1. Here is the game link: https://emmaxzhang.github.io/MemoryGame/
-2. Choose your preferred difficulty level: Easy, Medium, or Hard.
+1. Choose your preferred difficulty level: Easy, Medium, or Hard.
 The card number increase and countdown timer reduce according to different game level.
-3. Click on cards to flip them over and reveal the hidden images.
+2. Click on cards to flip them over and reveal the hidden images.
-4. Try to find all matching pairs of images by remembering their locations.
+3. Try to find all matching pairs of images by remembering their locations.
-5. Cards-left section will remind you how many cards are left on board.
+4. Cards-left section will remind you how many cards are left on board.
-6. Keep track of the countdown timer and aim to find all pairs before time runs out.
+5. Keep track of the countdown timer and aim to find all pairs before time runs out.s
-7. Win the game by successfully matching all pairs or lose if the countdown timer reaches zero.
+6. Win the game by successfully matching all pairs or lose if the countdown timer reaches zero.

 ## Features